UHDanke/gd_docs/bugs/bugs.md

 The server unlists any level that contains a Pickup, Count or Instant Count trigger with either high count (100k or more) or an item ID less than 0.

+This is an intentional fix to the 2.1 ACE exploit which has remained in place as 2.1 clients are still able to download levels.

 Item Edit and Time triggers are not affected by either issue.

 ## [2.207] Item Attempts value only returns 1